feren-OS/Feren-User-Guide/docs/drivermanager.rst

 You will need to use Driver Manager if:

-- Your machine uses NVIDIA Graphics Drivers
+* Your machine uses NVIDIA Graphics Drivers

-- Your machine uses Broadcom Wireless Drivers
+* Your machine uses Broadcom Wireless Network Drivers

 1. Open Driver Manager (:menuselection:`Applications Menu --> System / Administration --> Driver Manager`).